 If the dimensions of the slide are 24.0 cm by 36.0 mm, what are the dimensions of the image on the screen?

-A camera with a 50.0-mm focal length lens is being used to photograph a person standing 3.00 m away.
+A camera with a lens of focal length 50.0 mm is being used to photograph a person standing 3.00 m away.

 How far from the camera’s lens is its photosensor?

-What is the maximum height of a person whose image can be formed onto a 36.0 mm high section of photosensor using this camera at this distance?
+What is the maximum height of a person whose image can be formed onto a section of the photosensor that is 36.0 mm high using this camera at this distance?

-How far from the lens is the image?
+How far to the right of the converging lens is the final image formed?